matthijsvdmeulen/atem-remote/README.md

-# xair-remote
+# atem-remote

-Use a Behringer X-Touch Mini MIDI controller to remote control a Behringer X-Air digital mixer via the OSC network protocol.
-Multiple layers allow you to control volume, mute and bus sends for every input and output channel with only 8 physical encoders.
-Changes on the mixer will also be displayed accurately on the X-Touch controller.
+Use a Behringer X-Touch Mini MIDI controller to remote control a Blackmagic Design ATEM Switcher through the ATEM network protocol.

 ## Installing